SFoR News | Home | Awards & Giveaways | Register Now | Contact Us | Beneficiaries | 5K Results | Volunteer | Associated Events | Course

 New Zealand, 1994

-Having hosted 52 performances that have either equaled or surpassed a U.S. 5K record, a U.S. 5K single-age best, or a 5K World best, the SFoR 5K course is widely regarded as one of the world's fastest record-eligible 5K road race courses.
+Having hosted scores of performances that have either equaled or surpassed an American 5K single-age best, a national 5K record, or a 5K world best, tthe SFoR 5K course is widely regarded as one of the world's fastest record-eligible 5K road race courses.
+Our record-breakers have ranged in age from 15 through 93.

-In 2002, the Men's 5K at the Syracuse Festival of Races hosted four of the world's ten fastest 5K road performances of that year.
+In 2002, the Men's 5K at the Syracuse Festival of Races hosted four of the world's ten fastest 5K road performances of that year.p>

-Of course, it's not just the elite athletes who run fast at the Festival.
-Everyone at the Festival of Races enjoys a fast, USATF-certified, record-quality course.
+Of course, that's great news for runners of every pace, because it's not just the super-fast athletes who enjoy their best performances of the year at the Festival.
+EVERYONE in the Festival 5K races benefits from our fast, USATFa>-certified, record-quality course.
 Whether you're looking for your fastest 5K of the year, of your current age group, or of your life, you've got a great record-quality course waiting for you on Meadowbrook Drive in Syracuse on the Sunday prior to Columbus Day weekend.

 To explore the multitude of outstanding performers and performances that our course has hosted, please visit our 5K Results page, where you can browse past results from any year as well as a variety of "All-Time" performance lists for the SFoR course.